Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 Does the legislation allow carve-out agreements in order to avoid delaying the global closing?

 There is no provision or clear court ruling on the permissibility of carve-out mechanisms.
-In many cases, a carve-out of Austrian completion in an international transaction is difficult, unless the transaction is structured so that it would no longer be subject to Austrian merger control.
+In many cases, a carve-out of Austrian completion in an international transaction is difficult, unless the transaction is structured in such a way that it would no longer be subject to Austrian merger control.

 Test for joint ventures